 The mission of the Department of Counselor Education is to prepare ethical professionals who are reflective practitioners and scholars.
 Graduates from our programs are qualified to practice in a variety of educational and behavioral health settings.
-We strive for an inclusive learning community encouraging professional growth through a balance of challenge and support.
+We strive for an inclusive learning community encouraging professional growth and innovation through a balance of challenge and support.

 The Department of Counselor Education offers a 60-credit Master of Arts in Counseling that prepares graduate students to become licensed professional counselors (LPCs).
 Students are required to enroll in one of two cognate areas: